LindsayYoung/python-class/README.md

 The only package you'll need to install is flask: `pip install flask`

-Python decorators are basically shorthand for both defining and passing a method as an argument into another method.
-For example:

-	@app.route('/')
-	def index():
-		return "it's alive!"

-Is essentially

-	def index():
-		return "it's alive!"

-	@app.route('/')(index)

 Flask uses a templating language called Jinja2 which is inspired from Django's templating language.
 You can read more about the syntax for this language at the official site [http://jinja.pocoo.org/](http://jinja.pocoo.org/).

 ***